Oh My Food Recipes

 mix and marinate ground pork in a silver bowl

-3. Then, mix them well and let it marinate for 15 minutes.
+3. Then, mix it well and let it marinate for 15 minutes.

 cookie sheet with a parchment paper